zor-cell/InputReader/README.md

 ### Usage
 **IOManager.java:** This class takes over the required logic and error handling for inputs and outpus, it should not be changed.
 **Main.java:** This class serves as the interface for the user to implement their code.
 The code of all methods can be changed, unless comments say otherwise.
 **String[] Main.getLines():** This function is responsible for parsing each case of a file of test cases.
-As the input format varies for every assignment, the use can implement the required format.
+As the input format varies for every assignment, the user can implement the required format.
 **T Main.solve():** This is the function where the code for the required algorithm belongs.
 The return type **T** is converted with **.toString()** for the output file.
-The input is one test case line, note that the line may need to be seperated into different inputs.
+The given parameter is one test case line, note that the line may need to be seperated into different inputs.
-Input test cases can look like the following:
+Input test cases passed as a parameter can look like the following:
 ```
 aaabaa
 23 3 abc